ytang19-glitch/Learn_Docker/README.md

 For robot , both the phsical links and ip subnet must match before communication works
 ```

+# Step 13.
+Command to control robot based on docker
+open the other terminal

 # Verification Purpose

 The Docker environment is used solely to verify the complete FR3 communication pipeline: